Slaitroc/RicciPaoliGrisoni/RASD.md

 ## 3.2.2 Use Cases

 ### RegisterStudent
 **Actors:** Student, Email Provider.

 **Entry Conditions:** The user is not logged in.

 **Flow of Events:**
 1. The student selects the "Sign up" option.
-2. The platform open the sign-up page.
+2. The platform opens the sign-up page.
 3. The student selects the "Student" option, provides the required information (name, surname, date of birth, institutional email, optionally personal email, password, University name among those available) and click the "Sign Up" button.
 4. The platform validates the email and checks if it is unique.
-5. The platform registers the Student and send a confirmation email to the provided email address through the Email Provider.
+5. The platform registers the Student and sends a confirmation email to the provided email address through the Email Provider.
+6. The platform shows a message to the Student to confirm the registration.
-6. The Student confirms the registration by clicking on the link in the email.
+7. The Student confirms the registration by clicking on the link in the email.
-7. The platform confirms the registration and activates the account.
+8. The platform confirms the registration and activates the account.
-8. The Student is redirected to the platform's homepage.
+9. The Student is redirected to the platform's homepage.

 **Exit Conditions:** The Student is registered and logged in.